1964 Rochester race riot

-The Rochester 1964 race riot was a riot that occurred in 1964 in Rochester, New York, United States.
+The 1964 Rochester race riot was a riot that occurred in 1964 in Rochester, New York, United States.
 The riot occurred in the context of a rapidly-growing African American population in Rochester which had experienced discrimination in employment, housing, and policing in the preceding years.
-Violence began when the Rochester Police Department attempted to make an arrest at a block party on July 24, 1964, and lasted until July 26.
-The riot resulted in five deaths, four of which occurred in a helicopter crash in the city, as well as over 300 injuries and 900 arrests.
+Violence began when the Rochester Police Department attempted to make an arrest at a block party on July 24, 1964.
+The riot lasted until July 26 and resulted in five deaths, four of which occurred in a helicopter crash in the city, as well as over 300 injuries and 900 arrests.
 In the aftermath of the riot, downtown Rochester received the attention of several new urban renewal and public housing projects, and local activists organized campaigns to change hiring practices in the city.

 Background

 The African American population of Rochester grew during the 1950s and 1960s, increasing from 7,845 in 1950 to more than 32,000 in 1964, at the time of the riot.
 Much of that population growth came from the South, travelling north in hopes of better socioeconomic conditions.
 Black migrants were instead met with segregated schools, dilapidated housing, and an unemployment rate that was more than six times higher than the unemployment rate for whites.
 Black residents suffered from constant public harassment and humiliation, often being referred to as "bean pickers" in a reference to black migrant workers in the area, as well as being denied housing throughout the city, with African Americans being funneled into the run-down Upper Falls neighborhood.
 The Rochester race riot came at a time of heightened racial tensions and violence in the United States, occurring only a week after a major race riot in Harlem.